Play explores dark chapter of German–Romanian history – DW – 06/17/2024

 Play explores dark chapter of German–Romanian historyJune 17, 2024

 "Humans.
-For sale" is the title of a play by Romanian playwright and theater director Carmen Lidia Vidu about the little-known chapter in German–Romanian relations that saw the government of West Germany buy the freedom of about 220,000 ethnic German Romanians from Romania's communist regime between 1969 and 1989.
+For sale" is the title of a play by Romanian playwright and theater director Carmen Lidia Vidu about a little-known chapter of German–Romanian relations that saw the government of West Germany buy the freedom of about 220,000 ethnic German Romanians from Romania's communist regime between 1969 and 1989.

 The German State Theater in Timisoara (DSTT) brought the play to Germany, staging it in Berlin and Timisoara's twin city, Karlsruhe.